-Annual regulatory submissions to Ofwat considered by the committee include the annual performance report and regulatory accounts submitted in July of each year, and the charges and tariffs submission at the turn of the year.
+considered by the committee include the annual performance report and regulatory accounts submitted in July of each year, and the charges and tariffs submission at the turn of the year.

-We publish an annual performance report (APR) to show how the company is delivering on the price and service package set out in the final determination of price controls.
+(APR) to show how the company is delivering on the price and service package set out in the final determination of price controls.
 It also delivers on a range of other reporting requirements, including those embedded in the company's licence.
 These reports are published on the United Utilities' website.